Nervous Young Man: Reception

 Sean Elliot of The Daily Album praised the record, specifically highlighting opener "Boxing Day", which they described as a 15-minute "coming of age epic" that moves "back and forth between acoustic guitar and vocal confessions, raucous, distorted electric rock interludes, drunken, reverberated rambles ala Johnny Cash, crunchy, electro rock, and somber organ and electronic percussion".
 Other highlights included "We Can't Afford (Your Depression Anymore)", "Don't Remind Me", "Afterglow", and "Plane Crash Blues (I Can't Play the Piano)".
+In a ranking of every Car Seat Headrest studio album (at the time, seven), David Connolly of Odyssey placed Nervous Young Man at last place.
+Further, they elaborated that they still enjoyed the record, but found it to be "not where I would start with the band."

 In a 2016 Reddit AMA, Toledo described the album as "a sleeper hit", adding "I don't know if anyone even listened all the way through at the time."